HokAI — Find the Right AI Tool

 AI Stack for a One-Person Business

-A one-person business has a tight budget and one person wearing all hats.
+A one-person business has a tight budget and one person covering all roles.
 Your AI stack should maximize impact per dollar.
-This guide covers core architecture, free tier maximization, and sample stacks at three budget levels: $0, $30, and $75 per month.
+This guide covers core architecture, free tier maximization, and sample stacks at three budget levels.

 The Constraint

-Budget under $50–100/month.
+Budget under $50 to $100/month.
 One person handling content, sales, support, and operations.
-You need tools that work across functions — the "Swiss army knife" approach — rather than a separate tool for every task.
+You need tools that work across functions rather than a separate tool for every task.

 Core Stack Architecture